Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Polar encoding and decision tree classifiers

 The effect of polar encoding on decision trees is very similar to the \e{missingness incorporated in attributes} (MIA) proposal \cite{twala08good} which stipulates that when splitting on an attribute with missing values, the algorithm should consider each potential split twice, with missing values on either side, and additionally a split that separates non-missing and missing values.
 MIA has been added to the scikit-learn \cite{pedregosa11scikitlearn} implementation of LightGBM \cite{ke17lightgbm}, and a similar strategy is part of XGBoost \cite{chen16xgboost}.
 The advantage of polar encoding is that it can be applied by the user, and combined with off-the-shelf implementations of decision tree algorithms that do not natively support MIA.\footnote{A similar trick is suggested in \cite{josse20consistency}: repeat each attribute with missing features twice, and encode missing values alternatively as $-\infty$ and $+\infty$.}

 The performance of MIA has mostly been evaluated on the basis of simulated data with informative missing values.

-For decision trees, the authors who proposed MIA \cite{twala08good} showed that it performs better than resolving missing values as a weighted combination of the two branches according to the prior probabilities of the non-missing values \cite{cestnik87assistant}, and about as good as multiple imputation with expectation maximisation \cite{schafer97analysis}, which had emerged as the two best-performing strategies in a previous comparison \cite{twala09empirical}.
+For decision trees, MIA performs better \cite{twala08good} than resolving missing values as a weighted combination of the two branches according to the prior probabilities of the non-missing values \cite{cestnik87assistant}, and about as good as multiple imputation with expectation maximisation \cite{schafer97analysis}, which had emerged as the two best-performing strategies in a previous comparison \cite{twala09empirical}.

 For Bayesian additive regression trees, MIA has been shown to outperform random forest imputation \cite{kapelner15prediction}.
 Similarly, MIA has been shown to outperform mean imputation with missing-indicators and a handful of other strategies for regression with decision trees, Random Forest and XGBoost \cite{josse20consistency}.